 Equipment: Paper, Pens

-Come up with three current event or business topics.
+Come up with three current events or business topics.
 Break the group up into teams of three, and assign each one a role of talker, listener, and watcher.
-Give out the first current event or business topic out to the groups.
+Give the first current event or business topic out to the groups.

-Once complete rotate the roles and repeat, then repeat again.
+Once complete, rotate the roles and repeat, then repeat.
 Each person will have had a chance to be in each role.
 Bring the team back together and ask the team what they observed, what they learned in each role, and where this might apply to their daily role.